usnistgov/PION/docs/expsetup.md

 # Experiment System Setup

-NDN onboarding experiments are conducted on a Raspberry Pi 3B.
+PION onboarding experiments are conducted on a Raspberry Pi 3B.
 This page explains how the system was setup.

 ```text